psf/psf-tuf-runbook/PRE-CEREMONY.md

 The following is a checklist of action items that **must** be completed before the key signing and generation ceremonies may be attempted.

+The entire pre-ceremony should take approximately *one hour* to complete.

 ## Inventory

 Confirm the presence of **each** of the following: